Tyrese Haliburton: College career

-On November 6, 2018, Haliburton made his college debut for Iowa State, posting 12 points, four rebounds, and four assists in a 79–53 win over Alabama State.
+On November 6, 2018, Haliburton made his college debut for Iowa State, posting 12 points, four rebounds and four assists in a 79–53 victory over Alabama State.
 He scored a season-high 16 points in an 82–55 victory against Omaha on November 26.
-On December 9, Haliburton recorded 15 points and 17 assists, with one turnover, in a 101–65 win over Southern.
+On December 9, Haliburton recorded 15 points and 17 assists, with one turnover, in a 101–65 victory over Southern.
 His 17 assists were the most by an Iowa State player in any game, surpassing the previous record set by Eric Heft in 1974.
-Through 35 appearances in his freshman season, Haliburton averaged 6.8 points, 3.6 assists, and 1.5 steals per game.
+Through 35 appearances in his freshman season, Haliburton averaged 6.8 points, 3.6 assists and 1.5 steals per game.
 He was the only NCAA Division I true freshman, other than Zion Williamson, to accumulate at least 50 steals and 30 blocks.
 Haliburton had an assist-to-turnover ratio of 4.5, which led the Big 12 Conference and ranked second in Division I.

 Haliburton was named Big 12 Player of the Week on November 11, 2019, during his sophomore season, after averaging 13.5 points and 13.0 assists in wins over Mississippi Valley State and Oregon State.
 On November 27, he scored a season-high 25 points, to go with nine rebounds and five assists, in an 83–76 loss to Michigan at the Battle 4 Atlantis.
 On January 4, 2020, Haliburton recorded 22 points, 12 rebounds and 10 assists in an overtime loss to TCU, the first triple-double by an Iowa State player since Monté Morris in 2016.
 He was subsequently named Big 12 Player of the Week for the second time.
 After fracturing his left wrist on February 8 during a game against Kansas State, Haliburton was ruled out for the rest of the season.
 He averaged 15.2 points, 5.9 rebounds, 6.5 assists and 2.5 steals per game as a sophomore.
-Haliburton was named to the second team All-Big 12.
+Haliburton was named to the second-team All-Big 12.
 After the season, he announced that he would enter the 2020 NBA draft and forgo his remaining college basketball eligibility.